nikosuenderhauf/roboticvisionchallenges/object-detection.md

 ## Datasets
 For this challenge, we use realistic simulated data from a domestic robot scenario.
 The dataset contains scenes with cluttered surfaces, and day and night lighting conditions.
 We simulate domestic service robots of multiple sizes, resulting in sequences with three different camera heights above the ground plane.

+**Following a major crash on codalab, our challenge servers are unavailable until September 2019.**

 We maintain three dataset splits:
    * The **test-challenge** dataset is used on the [competition evaluation server](https://competitions.codalab.org/competitions/20940) and only available during open competition phases.
 It contains over 56,000 images from 18 simulated indoor video sequences, approximately 24GB.